Zhombe: Sidakeni (Ward 7)

 This is the first township as one enters Midlands from Kadoma, which is in Mashonaland West.
 It is also the first township after Munyati River Bridge on the same route.

 The township is also known as KwaHove after the pioneer businessman the late Mr Hove.

 St Peter's Munyati is a primary school some 700 meters from the center.

 This place has grown and now beats Sidakeni in business.

 This place was the first rural home area of the chief Gospel music pioneer in Zimbabwe, Baba Mechanic Manyeruke in the mid-70s.
-He resided in Mubereki Village just behind Tagwirei Grindill Mill.
+He resided in Mubereki Village just behind Tagwirei Grindill Mill.Picky Kasamba, who used to help Olver Mutukudzi with backing vocals, also hails from this area, in the defunct mine compound of Vindo.